Jamie Kai

 portrait.jpg

-I am fortunate to have worked with Alex Summers at UBC on the Viper project, and with Mina Tahmasbi Arashloo at the University of Waterloo on network performance analysis.
-I previously worked as a long-term research assistant and lab manager at the UBC Vision Lab with James Enns, where I helped develop studies on action-perception theory, object recognition and social psychology.
+I am fortunate to have worked with Alex Summers on the Viper verification framework, and with Mina Tahmasbi Arashloo at the University of Waterloo on formal methods for network performance analysis.
+I previously worked as a long-term research assistant and lab manager at the UBC Vision Lab with James Enns, where I developed studies on perception-action theory and social psychology.

-I also worked for several years a software developer (data analysis and full-stack development) in virology and neuroscience labs.
+I have also worked for several years a research software developer in virology and neuroscience labs.

 selected publications